Occupation of Liberec: Events

 Soviet troops reached Liberec at 2 am.
-At 3 am. first incident happened when groop of Soldiers started shooting at youths who believed it is a military training.
-Miroslav Vlček was shot in head but survived.
+At 3 am, the first incident happened when a group of Soldiers started shooting at youths who believed it was a military training.
+Miroslav Vlček was shot in the head but survived.

-When the sun came out crowds of people went to streets.
-They expressed their opposition toSoviet occupation by making gestures, threatening with their fists, crying and shouting at soldiers.
-Some started throwing stones and pieces of construction material at Soviet soldiers.
-At 6 am a Soviet tanks runs over Jan Šoltys on Beneš' square after Šoltys throws a piece of wood at the tank. Šoltys is badly injured but survives.
-At 7 am a brick is thrown at Soviet soldiers passing through Beneš's square in a GAZ vehicle and injures the driver.
-Soviet soldiers started shooting at people on the square.
-Shooting resulted in immediate death of 4 people and injury of tens.
-2 other people die of their injuries a few day later.
-Around 11 am a Soviet tanker crashes near town's square and kills three other people.
+When the sun came out, crowds of people went to the streets.
+They expressed their opposition to the Soviet occupation by making gestures, threatening with their fists, crying and shouting at the soldiers.
+Some started throwing stones and pieces of construction material at them.
+At 6 am a Soviet tanks ran over Jan Šoltys on Beneš' square after Šoltys threw a piece of wood at the tank. Šoltys was badly injured but luckily survived.
+At 7 am a brick was thrown at Soviet soldiers passing through Beneš's square in a GAZ vehicle which injured the driver.
+Soviet soldiers started shooting at people on the square, which resulted in the immediate deaths of 4 people and the injury of many.
+2 other people died of their injuries a few days later.
+Around 11 am a Soviet tanker crashed near town's square and killed three more.